GuyTeichman/RNAlysis/docs/source/user_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Hierarchical clustering (or agglomerative clustering) is clustering method which aims to build a hierarchy of clusters.

 In agglomerative hierarchical clustering, each data points starts in its own clusters.
-The clustering algorithm then uses a distance metric (a measure of distance between pairs of data points) and a linkage criterion (determines the distance between sets of data points as a function of the pairwise distances between observations) to group merge data points into clusters, and then further group those clusters into larger clusters based on their similarity.
+The clustering algorithm then uses a distance metric (a measure of distance between pairs of data points) and a linkage criterion
+(determines the distance between sets of data points as a function of the pairwise distances between observations) to group merge data points into clusters, and then further group those clusters into larger clusters based on their similarity.
 Eventually, all of the observations are connected into a hierarchical tree.

 We can decide to 'cut' the tree at any height in order to generate the final clustering solution.
 This can be done by either specifying the estimated number of clusters like in K-means, or by specifiying a distance threshold above which clusters will not be merged.

+Hierarchical clustering in RNAlysis supports the following distance metrics:

+* TODO

 .. image:: hierarchical_all.png
   :width: 450